 Keep in mind that weight loss surgery is for people who are obese (body mass index, or BMI, is 30 or more).

-You’ll lose about a pound a day for the first month or so after weight loss surgery.
-Then you may lose between 50% and 75% of your extra body weight within a year after surgery.
+How much weight you lose in the first year after surgery depends on the type of surgery.
+You may lose between 50% and 70% of your extra body weight within two years after surgery.

 How Do I Find a Surgeon?

-When you're reviewing bariatric surgeons, ask the following questions:
+When you're considering bariatric surgeons, ask the following questions:

 Are they board-certified by the American Board of Surgery?